vatpac-technology/pilot-procedures/docs/local-procedures/brisbane.md

 ### Arrivals

 An ILS is available to RWY 14.
-RNP, RNP(AR), and VOR approaches are available to all runways.
-RWY 17 & RWY 35 does not have any associated instrument approaches.
+RNP, RNP(AR), and VOR approaches are available to RWY 14 & RWY 32.
+RWY 17 & RWY 35 do not have any associated instrument approaches.

 IFR aircraft can generally expect to be processed via a STAR terminating with the following approach: